Gokoyer/HR_Analytics_Project_By_SQL/README.md

 # Human Resources (HR) Analytics in SQL

-### In this project I am going to collect and analyse Human Resource (HR) dataset in order to improve an organization's workforce performance.
+### In this project, I am going to collect and analyse Human Resource (HR) dataset in order to improve an organization's workforce performance.
 Some people also called this process Talent Analytics, People Analytics or Workforce Analytics.

 #### The data wrangling and cleaning are carried using SQL.
-Then, data manipulation and data analysis will also be carry out by employing SQL also.
-MS powerpoint will be used to create dashboard background while Tableau will be uemployed for the visualization
+Then, data manipulation and data analysis will also be carry out by employing SQL.
+MS powerpoint will be used to create dashboard background while Tableau will be employed for the visualization

 ## Authors